andijakl/nrgkick-homeassistant/README.md

 - Home Assistant 2025.10 or newer
 - NRGkick Gen2 device with firmware >= SmartModule 4.0.0.0
 - Local network access to your NRGkick device
-- JSON API enabled in the NRGkick App (Settings → API Settings)
+- JSON API enabled in the NRGkick App (Extended → Local API)

 ## Installation